Breadcrumbs

 image-20240826-062629.png

-note The recordings located on disk under workspace folder:
+note The recorded images are located on disk under the workspace folder:

 {workspace folder}\Record\{project name}\{group name}

-Right click on the measurement select “Open in File Browser” to access measurements
+Right click on the measurement select “Open in File Browser” to access the file

 or choose Export “Spectral pixel data” to export raw, reflectance or absorbance